Remi-Coulom/joedb/doc/source/indexes.rst

 Handling Unique-Index Errors
 ----------------------------

-If the update of an unique index fails because it would create a duplicate, then an exception is thrown.
+If the update of a unique index fails because it would create a duplicate, then an exception is thrown.
 The invalid update is not written to the journal, or the index, but it is stored in memory.
 If you wish to keep the in-memory data consistent after such a failure, you must fix the invalid update by